mirsella/darkly/sensitive_data_exposure/Ressources/walkthrough.md

 </form>
 ```

 On the `/?page=recover` page, we can see that the email is in a hidden input field.
-So we can change the value of the email and submit the form.
+So we can change the value of the email and submit the form, to get the flag.

 # Use case